arkency/posts/posts/2013-12-08-rails4-preloading.md

 ```

 Well, that didn't work exactly like we wanted.
-We are missing the second user address that wanted to have this time.
+We are missing the user's second address that wanted to have this time.
 Rails still detected that we are using included table in where statement
 and used `#eager_load` implementation under the hood.
 The only difference compared to
 previous example is that is that Rails used `INNER JOIN` instead of `LEFT JOIN`,